jacoscaz/treesandrobots.github.io/_posts/2024-08-28-the-giant-dog-that-comforts.md

 me, helping me shed everything that I am and letting myself fade into the storm that rages, safe between dirty paws and the solid warmth of a loving snout.

-Can we even mourn for an experience that we can never have?
+Is it even possible to mourn for an experience that we can never have?

 [DALL-E 3]: https://openai.com/index/dall-e-3/